blog posts

 People Who Value Speed and Stability

-According to the Stack Overflow Developer Survey 2020 conducted among nearly 65,000 developers, Also Rust is the most beloved programming language.
+According to the Stack Overflow Developer Survey 2020 conducted among nearly 65,000 developers, Rust is also the most beloved programming language.
 And it won the title for the fifth year running.

 Moreover, Google is also planning to use Rust in the Linux kernel after bringing support for the systems programming language Rust to Android.
 The entire operation is aimed at reducing security flaws.
 Microsoft, meanwhile, has turned to Rust to reduce memory-related bugs in Windows components.

 Facebook has also forged closer ties with Rust, joining the Rust Foundation.
-An organization created in 2021 to drive the development of Rust and make it “a mainstream language of choice for systems programming and beyond.
+An organization created in 2021 to drive the development of Rust and make it “a significant language of choice for systems programming and beyond.
 Facebook joins Amazon Web Services, Google, Huawei, Microsoft, and Mozilla in using Rust in some capacity.

-What is so special about Rust language?
+What is so special about Rust’s language?

 In Rust, on the other hand, you have the borrow checker—the part of the compiler that ensures that references do not outlive the data to which they refer.
 This feature helps you eliminate memory violation bugs.
 Such problems are detected at the compile time, and garbage collection is unnecessary.